-In contrast to the remote small ruins we recently visited on Cedar Mesa, the structures here have been reinforced and stabilized—which honestly, makes it feel less compelling.
+In contrast to the remote small ruins we recently visited on Cedar Mesa, the structures at Aztec Ruins have been reinforced and stabilized, which makes them feel less compelling.
 But look closely, and you’ll find original timbers, hand-hewn stone, and even ancient fingerprints left in the mud mortar.

-About the campground: Ruins Road RV Park is conveniently located within walking distance of the monument.
+Ruins Road RV Park is conveniently located within walking distance of the monument.
 The sites are spacious, with full-hook ups and good Verizon coverage.
 And it’s a bargain at $20.00 per night.